The impact of the Phonics International programme by Rachel Hornsey – June 2021

 As part of a 3-18 Multi Academy Trust, I have also been working with secondary partners to establish best practice for students with low literacy levels in Key Stage 3 using Phonics International.

 As our children move into Year 1, we know them really well and are aware of any support they need to start the full Phonics International programme.
 For example, some children we have identified with poor short term memory benefit from pre-teaching and extra practice.
-As we start the programme, we encourage children to drop the actions they used in Early Years with Jolly Phonics and focus on the grapheme being the trigger for memory.
-By starting afresh in Year 1, we can link this development to children’s growing sense of their own maturity.
-We avoid picture cues from this stage.
+As we start the programme, we encourage children to drop the actions they used in Early Years and focus on the grapheme being the trigger for memory.
+By starting the full programme in Year 1, covering the code in units 2-5 again before adding Unit 6, we enable children to consolidate their learning for writing and spelling, when many children are developmentally more ready for this aspect.
 The routines from this stage are relatively formal and there is a high expectation in terms of the ownership children take of their own learning and their ability to manage the tasks independently.
 Armed with the knowledge we have about the children from their Foundation Stage Profiles, we are able to move at a rapid pace and keep the class together, including the lowest 20%.

 Primary school data should always be viewed cautiously as we are usually talking about low numbers of children which can make statistical comparisons unhelpful However, at the last set of National Data in 2019, our results were as follows: